KinoAR/xlsx-to-json/README.md

-# project-skeleton
+# XLSX-TO-JSON
-A skeleton project folder for creating applications.
+A simple web page that takes an xlsx file and turns it into a JSON output for download and viewing.

-# Included
+# Technologies

 * Vue.js
-* Node.js
 * Bootstrap
 * Babel
 * Webpack
+* SheetJS